 “What I do in writing of any character is to try to enter into the mind, heart, and skin of a human being who is not myself,” Eudora Welty wrote, and showed us how—magnificently, terrifyingly—in her story, “Where Is the Voice Coming From?”
 That’s the leap that keeps pulling me in.

 That my heroines are outsiders, seeking a place to fit, surely has to do with my upbringing—I spent most of my life trying to do the same.
 A native South Carolinian, I spent my first 16 years on military bases around the world.
 The outside/insider perspective originates there, I reckon, particularly as regards race relations.
 When my father retired to South Carolina and I started high school—just as integration was unfolding—I saw the gaping disparity between black and white lives and witnessed first-hand rampant racism.
-The experience rocked me.
+That has stayed with me.

-When I began writing in my late 30s, early stories and my first novel focused on characters who couldn’t fit into the world they encountered.
-Keeper of the House, set in a brothel—based on a real-life bordello—in which Blacks and Whites live together on the edges of society, moved more directly into the fray.
+Early stories and my first novel focused on characters who couldn’t fit into the world they encountered.
+My second, Keeper of the House, set in a brothel—based on a real-life bordello—in which Blacks and Whites live together on the edges of society, moved more directly into the fray.
 (A critique of the work appeared in Studies in Contemporary Fiction, Spring 2000: “Imagining Other/wise: Rebecca T. Godwin’s Keeper of the House and the Politics of Transracial Narrative,” by Christine MacLeod.)
 The paradigm of outsider status continues to inform my work.